proswdev/server-link/README.md

 ## <a name="usage"></a>Usage ##

-Simply setup link support on server that client depends on:
+For internal servers, simply setup link support on server that client depends on:

 ```javascript
 // == Server application ==